jhabets/visual-asset-management-system/DeveloperGuide.md

 4. `cd ../infra && npm install` - installs dependencies defined in package.json.

 5. If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region.
+If you are boostrapping a GovCloud account, run `export AWS_REGION=[gov-cloud-region]` as the AWS SDK needs to be informed to use GovCloud endpoints.

+6. Modify the `config.json` in `/infra/config` to set the VAMS deployment parameters and features you would like to deploy.
+Recommended minimum fields to update are `region`, `adminEmailAddress`, and `baseStackName` when using the default provided template.
+More information about the configuration options can be found in the Configuration Options section below.

-6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.
+7. (Optional) Override the the CDK stack name and region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

+8. (FIPS Use Only) If deploying with FIPS, enable FIPS environment variables for AWS CLI `export AWS_USE_FIPS_ENDPOINT=true` and enable `app.useFips` in the `config.json` configuration file in `/infra/config`

+9. (External VPC Import Only) If importing an external VPC with subnets in the `config.json` configuration, run `cdk deploy --all --require-approval never --context loadContextIgnoreVPCStacks=true` to import the VPC ID/Subnets context and deploy all non-VPC dependant stacks first.
+Failing to run this with the context setting or configuration setting of `loadContextIgnoreVPCStacks` will cause the final deployment of all stacks step to fail.

-7. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
-An account is created in an AWS Cognito User Pool using this email address.
+10. `npm run deploy.dev` - An account is created in an AWS Cognito User Pool using the email address specified in the infrastructure config file.
 Expect an email from no-reply@verificationemail.com with a temporary password.

+    10a.
+Ensure that docker is running before deploying as a container will need to be built

 #### Deployment Success

-1. Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainName{uuid}` from `cdk deploy` output.
+1. Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainNameOutput` (Cloudfront) or `{stackName].WebsiteEndpointURLOutput` (ALB) from `cdk deploy` output.

 2. Check email for temporary account password to log in with the email address you provided.

 ### Multiple Deployments With Different or Same Region in Single Account

-You can change the region and deploy a new instance of VAMS my setting the environment variables to new values (`export AWS_REGION=us-east-1 && export STACK_NAME=dev`) and then running `npm run deploy.dev adminEmailAddress=myuser@example.com` again.
+You can change the region and deploy a new instance of VAMS my setting the environment variables to new values (`export AWS_REGION=us-east-1 && export STACK_NAME=dev`) and then running `npm run deploy.dev` again.

 ### Deploy VAMS Updates